Ranking Top 25 Golfers In U.S. Open Field

 8. Jordan Spieth (Won in 2015): It feels dirty to put him this low, but he only has one top 10 ever at this event (albeit a win) and is currently No. 190 on the PGA Tour in strokes gained putting.
 The good news is that he always seems to rise to the occasion during major weeks, and he’s No. 4 in strokes gained from tee to green.
 It would be very Spieth-ian to finish outside the top 20 in five straight events then come swipe a colossal U.S. Open at maybe the greatest venue.
 Shinnecock, Augusta and Royal Birkdale on the resume?
 Whooooo boy.

 9. Rory McIlroy (Won in 2011): Big spot for him.
 If he wins at Shinnecock, there will be much internet purging of the “but he can’t win on a hard, classic track” takes.
-It would also him into the five-major club (elite) before age 30 (only Jack Nicklaus, Bobby Jones and Woods have done it) and add a monster pelt to a resume that has plenty of them.
+It would also put him into the five-major club (elite) before age 30 (only Jack Nicklaus, Bobby Jones and Woods have done it) and add a monster pelt to a resume that has plenty of them.
 He’s missed the last two U.S. Open cuts but has finished in the top 10 in 10 of his last 16 majors.

 10. Jon Rahm (T23 in 2016): I could honestly believe him winning anywhere in this galaxy.
 Shinnecock, Chinnesock, Mars, the moon, whatever.
 My only concern is him coming unglued and attacking a USGA sign, tee marker or official at any point during the tournament.
 Other than that, we’re good.